The Sims 3 expansion packs: Gameplay

 Late Night adds a celebrity system, based on five stars representing a Sim's level of fame.
-Celebrity status can be gained through a variety of methods, including through careers added by the expansion and present in the base game.
-Celebrities can get discounts or free food, fan mail and gifts from obsessed fans, and admission to exclusive venues.
+Celebrity status can be gained through a variety of methods, including through careers added by the expansion, such as the film career, and present in the base game.

 In Late Night, Sims can go out to the downtown area of the brand new world, Bridgeport.
+Bridgeport includes high rises and penthouse lots.
 The downtown area includes many hangouts and bars, including several new community lot types added with Late Night.
 Some community lots require certain celebrity levels to enter.

 The expansion also added a new life state, vampires.
 Vampires abilities include increased skill learning speed, the ability to read other Sims' minds to find out their traits and relationship status, and the ability to run faster than ordinary Sims.
-Bridgeport comes with several premade vampire families.
-To become a vampire, a Sim must befriend one and ask them to turn them into a vampire.
 Vampires are also included and expanded on in Supernatural, which added the ability to create a vampire in Create-a-Sim.

 Sims can also learn the Mixology skill, which allows them to mix drinks at the new professional bar object.
 These professional bars are available in Buy Mode.

-Bridgeport

-Bridgeport is the first urban city of its kind in The Sims series, as most past neighbourhoods were either towns or suburbs.
-Bridgeport is designed to focus on late night activities, and is similar in many respects to the Downtown sub-neighborhoods introduced in The Sims: Hot Date and The Sims 2: Nightlife.
-Bridgeport is a metropolitan city loosely based on New York City and other major cities in the US.

-Bridgeport includes high rises and penthouse lofts, and is made of multiple islands connected by bridges.
-Sims are able to both drive and walk over these bridges.
-Sims can also use a subway system, added in Late Night.

-Bridgeport is divided into two main areas: an urban city center and a suburban area with luxury mansions.
-Bridgeport Sims are richer on average than Sims in other The Sims 3 worlds.
-Bridgeport families usually start with around $5000, and there are several rich families with large houses.